On Tuesday, September 21st 2021 people all over China will be celebrating Mid-Autumn Festival!

 Mid-Autumn Festival is often called the Mooncake Festival for a traditional baked delicacy exchanged among family and friends.

-Mooncakes have round shape which symbolize unity and completeness.
+Mooncakes typically have round shape which symbolize unity and completeness.
 They come with difference sizes from very tiny to very massive ones (from 10 to 20 cm in diameter and 4-6 cm thick).

 Mooncakes are usually kept in traditional Chinese boxes so that they can look beautiful as a gift.